 The best part of BetterHelp is the 24/7 messaging platform.
 It will change your life!

-I hope you can tell through reading this how passionate I am about this!!
+Okay, I know I’m coming on a bit strong with this BetterHelp review BUT I hope you can tell through reading this how passionate I am about this!!
 The 24/7 messaging platform is a game-changer.
 BetterHelp has a super cool app that has areas for your sessions, worksheets, a journal, and the messaging platform, where you can text your therapist about anything at any time.

 So, when you’re surrounded by family who doesn’t support your vanlife lifestyle and it’s making you feel anxious, you can text your therapist (been there, done that).
 When you’ve had too much to drink and feeling like texting your ex but you know it’s not the most mature decision….you can text your therapist (do I even need to tell you that I’ve been there before?).
 When you wake up at 4am stressing out about money or work or life or your health, you can text your feelings in the platform and let go of some of that anxiety.

-It’s the best (and the only) choice for nomads.
+Vanlife BetterHelp Review: It is the best (and the only) choice for nomads.

 For the first year I was on the road, every time I’d fly back to Austin, I’d visit my old therapist in person.
 It was helpful, but we never really got into anything of substance: too much had happened so we’d scratch the surface but we never really get anywhere.
 Now that I can continue weekly therapy wherever I am, I can keep my personal growth train moving forward.